 Buses operate between Shin-Fuji Station and the Fujinomiya 5th Station, making a stop at Fujinomiya Station along the way.
-From Shin-Fuji Station, the one way trip to the 5th Station takes two hours and costs 2380 yen, while a round trip ticket is available for 3100 yen.
+From Shin-Fuji Station, the one way trip to the 5th Station takes two and a half hours and costs 2380 yen, while a round trip ticket is available for 3100 yen.
 Shin-Fuji Station is served only by Kodama trains along the Tokaido Shinkansen.

 Bus Timetable (climbing season)